 Haas@Work is a popular project based course that gives students an opportunity to work with a very select group of prominent companies, to address significant business innovation challenges.
 During the term, teams of students follow a proven design-thinking innovation methodology to develop recommendations to address a growth or innovation issue impacting the performance of one of the participating companies.
-Likely corporate partners include Adobe, Docusign, Wells Fargo, Clorox and Blue Shield of California.
+Likely corporate partners include Adobe, Blackberry/Cylance, Ring Central, and SAP.
 It is likely that we have 3 or 4 projects this spring.

 Creativity Lab (MBA290T)

 Taught by Professor Clark Kellogg in the Innovation Lab

 The Creativity Lab allows students to explore and expand their creative skills and practices.
 Business leaders consistently say they need more creative people in their organizations.
 The Creativity Lab is based on the studio model of exploration and critique.
 The outcome will be both skill building and confidence building.

 Fundamentals of Design Thinking (MBA/EWMBA 200P)

 “Fundamentals of Design Thinking” is a new one-unit core course which provides students with a common set of tools, processes, and strategies to creatively address complex business problems using a non-traditional problem-solving approach.
 Students will gain experience using the design thinking process through hands-on learning, team-based collaborative project work, and a year-end cohort-wide design sprint.